Pooja-Manoharan/Pooja-Manoharan/README.md

 - 🌱 Passionate about creating beautiful websites.
 - ✨ Always up for a challenge
 - 🍃 Eager to learn new technologies.
-- 🪄 Multi-tasking prodigy with a knack for getting things done.
+- 🪄 Multi-tasking person with a knack for getting things done.

 ### Tech Stacks